 Borderline personality disorder, an often misunderstood condition, is characterized by struggles to regulate emotions.
 People with this disorder have highly reactive and intense moods and unstable relationships.
 Their behavior can be impulsive.
 They are also more likely than average to attempt or commit suicide.
 Sometimes, without intending to commit suicide, they harm themselves (for example, cutting or burning) as a form of self-punishment or to combat an empty feeling.

 There’s no single reason why some people develop borderline personality disorder (BPD).
 It is believed the combination of inherited biological traits and environmental conditions.
-From bullying to a childhood trauma involving emotional and sexual abuse and neglect, a wide spectrum of environmental factors may contribute to the disorders’ development.
+From bullying to childhood trauma involving emotional and sexual abuse and neglect, a wide spectrum of environmental factors may contribute to the disorders’ development.

 - Intense fear of being abandoned